webauthz/handbook/README.md

 `access_token`, the resource server MUST deny the request and reply with a status code of `401 Unauthorized`.

+If the resource server is a proxy, it would look for the `Proxy-Authorization` header and reply with a status code of `407 Proxy Authentication Required`.

-If an access request contains an `Authorization` header with a valid `access_token` but the token does not have permission to access the requested resource or perform the requested operation on that resource, the resource server MUST deny the request and reply with a status code
+If an access request contains an `Authorization` or `Proxy-Authorization` header with a valid
+`access_token` but the token does not have permission to access the requested resource or perform the requested operation on that resource, the resource server MUST deny the request and reply with a status code